IoannisVougias/DataAnalysisPortofolio/GlobalCovidCases/README.md

 ## Visualization

 Below you can see a very basic dashboard i created based on 4 simple queries.
 To begin with i copied the results i wanted manually from SSMS to excel.
 After that i did some data cleaning (replace nulls) in order to upload the excel files into Tableau public.
-After that i created 4 sheets with visualizations and merged them into the dashboard you see below.
+Following this, i created 4 sheets with simple visualizations and merged them into the dashboard you see below.

 ![alt text](https://github.com/IoannisVougias/DataAnalysisPortofolio/blob/main/GlobalCovidCases/GlobalCovid_Dashboard.png?raw=true)